jingyue202205/CIA-SSD-AI-TRT/README.md

 cmake ..
 make
-sudo ./cia-ssd-ai-trt -s             // serialize model to plan file i.e. 'cia-ssd-ai-trt.engine' sudo ./cia-ssd-ai-trt -d    // deserialize plan file and run inference, the images in samples will be processed.
+sudo ./cia-ssd-ai-trt -s             // serialize model to plan file i.e. 'cia-ssd-ai-trt.engine' sudo ./cia-ssd-ai-trt -d    // deserialize plan file and run inference, lidar points will be processed.

 ```
 **one frame takes 1-2 seconds on my laptop with Intel(R) Core(TM) i5-7300HQ and nvidia 1050ti, it is very slow, needs to be optimized in  the future.**

-2. show 3D boxes in the lidar frame
+2. show predicted 3D boxes in the lidar frame

 ```
 fristly install python moudles by tools/requirements.txt